Need more Leads?

 For example, let’s pretend your website’s domain authority score is 56.
 If you’re competing for a specific keyword against sites with domain authorities between 39 and 47, you’ll know that a well-written blog post or web page has a good chance of ranking.
 But, if you’re competing against sites with domain authorities in the 80s, you’ll probably want to target a different keyword.

-Now that you know what domain authority is and why it’s important, it’s time to learn how to increase domain authority on your website.
+Now that you know what domain authority is and why it’s essential, it’s time to learn how to increase domain authority on your website.
 Follow the three-step process outlined below, and you’ll be well on your way to a higher domain authority score.

 A quality link is one that comes from a reputable site.
 For example, a link from the New York Times is a high-quality link because the publisher is known and respected.
 Links from unknown, spammy websites would be considered low quality.